snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ## The Process

-The construction section of this blog post is under construction :warning: (teehee #dadjokes)
+The construction section of this blog post is under construction. :warning: (teehee #punny)

 ### Stage 1: Closet demo & construction

 * Pictures of demoed closet
-* Installation (and links to) Ikea pantries and shelves
+* Installation (and links to) Ikea pantries and shelves with 1/2" spacers to accommodate door swing + panels
 * Floor patching (+4" of floor space!)
 * Wall/ceiling patching
 * Filling in baseboard gap with flexi caulk